-The CMA continues to administer MBI codes until such time as the resource is sunset through the CISC process.
+The CMA continued to administer MBI codes throughout 2022 and will continue until such time as the resource is recommended to be sunset by the CSCN through the CISC process.
+As of 31 December 2022, there were 48,577 MBI blocks assigned to the single remaining code holding entity.